-The budget code in the budget document consists of an Accounting Unit (AU), Account, and Sub-Account.
-The Accounting Unit is seven characters and is made up of the fund and section.
-The Account is five characters.
-Revenue accounts begin with four (4xxxx).
-Expense accounts range from 5xxxx to 8xxxx.
-The Sub-Account can be up to four characters.
-Sub-Accounts are commonly used for contribution from other funds, internal appropriation, and risk management accounts.
+The budget code in the budget document is an abbreviation of the GL Account.
+The GL Account consists of the Fund, Section, Object, and Sub-Object.
+The fund is four characters.
+A listing of funds and their description is available within the Introduction Section of the budget document.
+The section consists of four characters as well.
+The Object is six characters.
+Revenue objects begin with four (4xxxx).
+Expense objects range from 5xxxx to 8xxxx.
+The Sub-Object is six characters.
+Sub-Objects are commonly used for contribution from other funds, internal appropriation, and risk management accounts.